- This event has passed.

 Yellowwood State Forest Station– Pre-registered participants will meet inside the Yellowwood State Forest and be guided into the banding area via forest roads at 7pm (EST).
 Access is extremely limited and participants will receive a full set of instructions via email prior to the night.
 Participants should be prepared for the weather and bring drinks and snacks as all activity occurs outside.

 Purdue Martell Forest Station– Pre-registered participants will meet at the Wright Center, located in Martell Forest, just east of Purdue University in West Lafayette (1007 N 725 W, West Lafayette, IN 47906).
 Registration is limited to twenty individuals.
 The presentation will begin inside the Wright Center at 7pm, with any owls captured to be banded immediately after.

-Ball State Station– Pre-registered participants will meet in Muncie at 5:30pm and carpool to the banding site.
-More details to come.
+Ball State Station– Pre-registered participants will meet outside the BSU Cooper Science Building in Muncie at 5:15pm and carpool to the Cooper Farm banding site.